 When creatures and machines duel, the Architect must first determine where every combatant is located.
 Given the combatant’s position, the Architect can then know where the adversaries are, their distance from other players or items, and in what direction are characters and objects in relation to the combatant’s line of sight.
 A target can be shielded from detection by Scanners, such as a cloaked combatant, causing their location to be indiscernible.

 Each player must then roll for Initiative.
 To determine your machine's Initiative, add your Engine score to 1D20.
 To determine your creature’s Initiative, add your Evasion score to 1D20.
 As an option, combatants operating as a group, that share similar stats, and are controlled by the Architect, can get the same Initiative so that they can each take their action at the same time.
 The Architect would roll 1D20 for the whole group, adding Engine or Evasion scores, and whatever other benefits or penalties.
 The Initiative scores are then placed in order from highest to lowest, with the combatant with the highest score going first.
 If a tie occurs among Architect-controlled combatants, the Architect can determine the order.
 If a tie occurs between the Architect-controlled combatants and the player-controlled combatants, both the Architect and the player must reroll for Initiative.
-If the tie occurs between player-controlled combatants, the player with the highest Engine score (machine) or Evasion score (creature) will succeed, unless the players decide differently among themselves.
-If neither option resolves a tie, the players will have to reroll for Initiative.
+If the tie occurs between player-controlled combatants, the player with the highest Engine score (machine) or Evasion score (creature) will succeed.
+If this option doesn't resolve a tie, the players will have to reroll for Initiative.